VTCourses/CS4604_Labs/readme.md

 The content from some labs has adopted form the previous CS4604 labs created by Richard Quintin: rquintin@vt.edu

-This Spring 2021 class adds Jupter Notebooks for some labs.
+This Spring 2021 class adds Jupter Notebooks for some labs and new labs.